-- E. Describe the back-up facilities plan. - What is the alternate plan for facilities if the proposed facility is not available or is determined to be inappropriate for the school's opening?
+E. Describe the back-up facilities plan.

+• What is the alternate plan for facilities if the proposed facility is not available or is determined to be inappropriate for the school's opening?

 The School's Governing Board expects to finalize negotiations with a potential landlord prior to charter contract negotiations with the Sponsor.
 If unsuccessful, negotiation will commence immediately with an experienced developer.
 The Governing Board will require periodic updates from its ESP concerning the progress that is being made in final identification of a suitable site and developer to acquire, construct and lease the facilities.
-In the event that issuance of the Certificate of Occupancy is for any reason not expected in a timely fashion, the School's Governing Board intends to direct the ESP to locate short-term alternative facilities options to present to the Board at the earliest possible time.
+In the event that issuance of the Certificate of Occupancy is for any reason not expected in a timely fashion, the School's Governing Board at the earliest possible time.
 Any such alternate facility shall be suitable for school use, until such time as the school is able to open.